Skills Over MCPs: Context-Efficient Agent Capabilities

 uv run .claude/skills/myskill/scripts/tool.py --help

 That's it.
-You now have a working skill that consumes zero context until needed.
+You now have a working skill that consumes zero context until you need it.

 Conclusion

 Context is a finite, valuable resource in agent workflows.
-MCPs are powerful but come with context overhead that grows with every tool you add.
+MCPs are powerful, but they come with overhead that grows with every tool you add.

 Claude Code Skills offer an alternative: zero-context tool discovery with lazy loading of only what you need, when you need it.